Skip to main content

 • Industry Placement (20 Credits)

 Develop your professional skills with an industry placement where you’ll experience the pace, atmosphere and discipline of working in the industry.
 Gain practical experience of the roles, functions and operations within the industry.
-The unit requires a minimum of 30 work placement hours.

 Option 2